Visit the Hitchcock Center Campus

 - Snake Discovery

-Hitchcock’s Animal Care Manager, Patrick O’Roark, is creating videos as he cares for our animal ambassadors, including Emi (our painted turtle), Cob (our corn snake), Terra and Ivy (our box turtles), Spotty (our spotted salamander), and five different kinds of invertebrates.
+Hitchcock’s Animal Care Manager, Teralyn LaChance, will be creating videos as she cares for our animal ambassadors, including Emi (our painted turtle), Cob (our corn snake), Terra and Ivy (our box turtles), and five different kinds of invertebrates.
 Check our YouTube channel or Follow us on Facebook.

 - Cob Finishes Fasting